 Born in Cardiff in 1961, Geoff left school at 16 and in 1983, after getting involved in the Union of Communication Workers and taking an Open University course, he went to Ruskin College, Oxford, where he was taught by David Selbourne and Raphael Samuel.
 From Ruskin he went to University College, Cardiff, where he graduated in 1988 with a first class degree in the History of Ideas.

 After a brief period of postgraduate work in Oxford, during which he published his first book, Citizenship, he took a break from academic life and got involved with the cultural politics of the left in and around the Communist Party and the influential magazine MarxismToday, returning to teach with the Open University in London in 1991.
-In 1995, he was appointed as a Lecturer in Politics at the University of Hertfordshire, before moving to his current job as Staff Tutor and Senior Lecturer in Politics at the Open University in 2000.
+In 1995, he was appointed as a Lecturer in Politics at the University of Hertfordshire, before moving to The Open University, where he is currently Senior Lecturer in Politics.
 He gained a PhD in 2002 from Kingston University for his thesis on the history of the British Communist Party.

 During the 1990s, Geoff researched the history of the British left which led to more publications:Opening the Books (with Nina Fishman and Kevin Morgan) in 1995, New Left, New Right and Beyond, (with Richard Cockett, Alan Hooper and Michael Williams), and Ruskin College: ContestingKnowledge, Dissenting Politics (with Hilda Kean and Jane Thompson) both published in 1999.
 Endgames and New Times: the Final Years of British Communism, based on his PhD thesis, was published in 2004.